As an Amazon Associate I earn from qualifying purchases.

 If you’re just cruising around town or want to coast down the boardwalk near the beach, you probably don’t need a purpose built bike.
 When it comes down to it, the best bike for big guys are the ones that get ridden the most.
 So find yourself a bike that you like, get a helmet, and just realize that it might break on you eventually.

 Now, if men don’t need special bikes, what about women?
 Or, the better question, is there really a difference between men’s and women’s bikes?
-The short answer is, now.
-There are typically two types of bikes: step through and step over.
-The slanted top bar of step through bikes has typically been associated with being a “women’s bike” but, if you’re looking for a big guy’s bike, be less concerned about what gender a bike is marketed to and more concerned about finding a bike that is comfortable and fits you!
+The short answer is, no. There are typically two types of bikes: step through and step over.
+The slanted top bar of step-through bikes has typically been associated with being a “women’s bike” but, if you’re looking for a big guy’s bike, be less concerned about what gender a bike is marketed to and more concerned about finding a bike that is comfortable and fits you!

 How To Get Back into Cycling

 When I remember my days of flying off wooden ramps and breaking bikes, I have lots of warm fuzzy feelings.
 I’m even fond of the burning feeling in my legs that I used to have as I pumped the pedals in an attempt to reach 88mph on the way to grandma and grandpa’s house.
-However, I non longer feel that way about burning thighs.
+However, I no longer feel that way about burning thighs.

 If you’re getting back into cycling after several years (and a few thousand burgers) it may be shocking to you that it’s not as easy as it once was.
 Luckily, I’ve been through that exact thing and have a few tips that will help you put your big man bike to more enjoyable use!